 When Marayah Louisa Wychen-Munah Fyneah realized that her gender was precluding her from participating in the work of her political party, she decided to make changes.
 “We had a section for women in the party, but it was useless.
-We had no voice,” explains Marayah.
+We had no voice,” explains Wychen-Munah Fyneah.
 She gathered women from various political parties and founded the Coalition of Political Parties Women in Liberia in 2003.
-The main idea Marayah had in mind was to educate women about their rightful roles in the political life of Liberia.
+The main idea Wychen-Munah Fyneah had in mind was to educate women about their rightful roles in the political life of Liberia.

-“It is extremely difficult for a woman to be a part of political life anywhere in the world,” explains Marayah.
+“It is extremely difficult for a woman to be a part of political life anywhere in the world,” explains Wychen-Munah Fyneah .
 “Today, in most countries, we have parallel systems of men and women being active in politics.
 It is unacceptable to have women isolated from men through different groups or committees in decision-making bodies.”

 By 2011 Advocate Lana Ackar of Bosnia

-April 2017 Update: Marayah is currently the National Coordinator of the Women Legislative Caucus of Liberia and serves as Secretary-General in the Liberian Women's National Political Forum.
+April 2017 Update: Wychen-Munah Fyneah is currently the National Coordinator of the Women Legislative Caucus of Liberia and serves as Secretary-General in the Liberian Women's National Political Forum.
 Additionally, she is the founder and President-Emeritus of the Coalition of Political Parties Women in Liberia.

 Updated by Gabrielle Isabelle Hernaiz-De Jesus in 2017.

-Since graduating from HRAP, Tay Tay remained involved with the Shan Women’s Action Networking (SWAN), an organization that she co-founded in 1999.
-In 2002, she and her SWAN colleagues launched the “Stop License to Rape in Burma” campaign.
-This campaign earned SWAN international recognition.
-SWAN was awarded the Gruber Prize for Women’s Rights and the Jean J. Kirkpatrick Award by the Women’s Democracy Network for its noteworthy contributions to the advancement of women in Burma.
-She has been an advisory team member of SWAN since its formation.
-She has also worked in various capacities for the Women’s League of Burma (WLB), an umbrella women’s organization.
-While at WLB, she assisted WLB with its organizational and advocacy strategy development.
-She has written many articles and reports on various human rights issues, in particular, women’s human rights violations committed by state actors in Burma for SWAN and WLB over the years.
+Since graduating from HRAP in 2000, Tay Tay has remained involved with the Shan Women’s Action Networking (SWAN), an organization that she co-founded in 1999.
+In 2002, she and her SWAN colleagues launched the “Stop License to Rape in Burma” campaign, which has earned international recognition.
+SWAN was awarded the Gruber Prize for Women’s Rights and the Jean J. Kirkpatrick Award by the Women’s Democracy Network for its contributions to the advancement of women in Burma.
+She was an advisory team member of SWAN through 2015, and now serves as a resource person for the organization.
+She has also worked in various capacities for the Women’s League of Burma (WLB), an umbrella women’s organization comprised of 13 women’s organizations from Burma from the time it was founded.
+Currently she serves as an Advisory Board Member for WLB assisting its organizational and advocacy strategy development.
+She has written many articles and reports on various human rights issues, in particular, women’s human rights violations committed by state actors in Burma for SWAN and WLB.

-In addition to her work at SWAN and WLB, she has been a long time member of Asia Pacific Forum on Women, Law & Development (APWLD), for which she served as a member of Task Force on Violence against Women from 2005 to 2009 and as a Regional Council Member from 2006 to 2007.
-Currently, she is a member of the International Advisory Council of Global Fund for Women and an Advisory Network Member of Urgent Action Fund for Women.
+In addition to her work at SWAN and WLB, she has been a long-time member of Asia Pacific Forum on Women, Law & Development, for which she served as a member of Task Force on Violence against Women and as a Regional Council Member.
+Currently, she is a member of the International Advisory Council of the Global Fund for Women and an Advisory Network Member of the Urgent Action Fund for Women.

-One feature of the four months of HRAP is to give advocates the opportunity to learn from expert practitioners through a variety of skills-building workshops and trainings.
-Tay Tay stated that the HRAP trainings opened her eyes to new possibilities of advocacy.
-She added that combination of academic coursework, trainings and workshops provided her with the knowledge and skills to effectively advocate at the international level.
-Since HRAP, she has done significant advocacy for women’s human rights in Burma at international advocacy representing SWAN and WLB.
-Highlights of her advocacy work includes the United Nations Commission on Human Rights (UNCHR), the United Nations Commission of the Status of Women (CSW), Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), the World Conference on Racism in 2001 and the Beijing Plus Ten Process from 2004 and 2005, and the AWID Forums (Association for Women's Rights in Development).
+Tay Tay stated that the capacity building elements of HRAP opened her eyes to new possibilities in her advocacy.
+She added that combination of academic coursework, networking, and workshops provided her with the knowledge, connections, and skills to effectively advocate at the international level.
+Since HRAP, she has done significant advocacy for women’s human rights in Burma at international level representing SWAN and WLB.
+Highlights of her advocacy work includes the UN Commission on Human Rights, the UN Commission of the Status of Women, Convention on the Elimination of All Forms of Discrimination against Women, the World Conference on Racism in 2001, the Beijing Plus Ten Process, and the Association for Women's Rights in Development forums.

 —Article composed by Allison Tamer, Program Assistant, April 2013